ImageIntelligence/api-specification/README.md

 ## Deployment

-To publish a new version of api-specifications, update the `"version"` field in `package.json` then create a GitHub Release.
+To publish a new version of api-specifications, update `"version"` in `package.json`, `"info.version"` in the OpenAPI spec and then create a GitHub Release.
+For example: